Corban-Dallas/SpectrPL/README.md

 # SpectrPL

-SpectrPL is a program to control photoluminescence setup "СДЛ-1".
+SpectrPL is a program to control a custom modified photoluminescence setup "СДЛ-1".
 To compile you need Qt5 framework with manualy installed addition module "QtCharts" during Qt framework instalation.